Skip to content

 Claim Extraction & Emission

 Finally, as an independent workflow, we extract claims from the source TextUnits.
 These claims represent positive factual statements with an evaluated status and time-bounds.
-These are emitted as a primary artifact called Covariates.
+These get exported as a primary artifact called Covariates.

 Note: claim extraction is optional and turned off by default.
-This is because claim extraction generally needs prompt tuning to be useful.
+This is because claim extraction generally requires prompt tuning to be useful.

 Phase 3: Graph Augmentation